aquariumbio/aquarium/docs/_docs/aquarium_development/index.md

 `-- docker-compose.yml          # base compose file
 ```

+### Images

+The `Dockerfile` configures two Aquarium images: `basebuilder` and `localbuilder`.
-The `Dockerfile` configures an Aquarium image so that it is ready to be used by the docker-compose files.
-In particular, it installs required Gems and packages; copies rails configuration files from the `docker/aquarium` directory into the correct place in the image; and adds the `docker/aquarium-entrypoint.sh` and `docker/krill-entrypoint.sh` scripts for starting the Aquarium services.
+The `basebuilder` configuration installs required Gems and JavaScript packages.
+The `localbuilder` configuration is defined so that it is ready to be used by the docker-compose files to run a local instance.
+So, the local configuration copies rails configuration files from the `docker/aquarium` directory into the correct place in the image; and adds the `docker/aquarium-entrypoint.sh` and `docker/krill-entrypoint.sh` scripts for starting the Aquarium services.
-It also ensures that the `docker/db` and `docker/s3` directories needed for the database and [minio](https://minio.io) S3 server are created as required.
+The local configuration also ensures that the `docker/db` and `docker/s3` directories needed for the database and [minio](https://minio.io) S3 server are created on the host as required by the compose files.
+Ideally this step should happen elsewhere since it affects the host instead of the image, but it prevents the average user from having to run additional commands.

+The separation of the images allows configurations that don't assume a local instance is used, though currently there are none defined.

+### Database

 The `docker/mysql_init` directory contains the database dump that is used to initialize the database when it is run the first time.
 The MySQL service is configured to use the `docker/db` directory to store its files, and removing the contents of this directory will cause the database to initialize the next time the service is started.

+### Compose files

-The docker-compose files are defined to allow Aquarium to be run in production or development modes and on Windows.
+The docker-compose files are defined to allow Aquarium to be run locally in production or development modes and on Windows.
 Specifically, the files are meant to be combined as follows:

 - `docker-compose.yml` and `docker-compose.override.yml` runs production,